 Financial advisors work everywhere in all states and cities, including small towns and rural areas.
 However, some places have more jobs than others.

-At the state level, California employs the most financial advisors, with roughly 32,100 jobs.
-New York and Florida rank next, with 27,440 and 20,920 financial advisor jobs, respectively.
+At the state level, California employs the most financial advisors, with roughly 34,070 jobs.
+New York and Florida rank next, with 28,820 and 21,230 financial advisor jobs, respectively.
+Texas and North Carolina round out the top five list of states with the most advisors.

-In terms of metro areas, the New York-Newark-Jersey City metro area also leads among metro regions, with 28,610 financial advisor jobs.
-That is well ahead of second-place Los Angeles, with 11,490 jobs.
+When measuring employment at the city level, New York-Newark-Jersey City metro area leads among metro regions, with 28,950 financial advisor jobs.
+That is well ahead of second-place Los Angeles, with 12,240 jobs.

 What Financial Advisors Do